romaricpascal/romaricpascal.is/content/posts/button-hover-effect-with-custom-properties.md

 Creating configurable patterns
 ---

-The above created our own little CSS behaviour.
-Set `--base-elevation` and you get a button that goes up on hover, down on active.
+The previous example already illustrated it a bit.
+The new `button--with-translation` class was able to set the property defined by `button--with-adjustable-shadow`.
+Regular specificity rules apply as to which declaration will actually be applied to the element.
+And the values will trickle down accordingly: `--elevation` takes the value from `--base-elevation`, and in turn the `box-shadow` value will get adjusted accordingly.

 We can push this further by introducing two other properties that'll let us set how high or low the button needs to go.
+This makes the element a central point for updating the whole pattern, without need to define extra `:hover`,`:focus` and `:active` selectors when we want to use different elevations for each state.

 <style>
   .button--configurable {